You are here

 Help us improve these maps!
 Our Pheno Forecast map products are still in development, and we seek input on their performance in your area.
 Give your feedback on the sidebar on the right side of this page.

 Hemlock woolly adelgid (Adelges tsugae) damages hemlock trees by piercing the twig at the base of the needles and sucking sap from the trees.
 It occurs in forests in the eastern US as well as in the Pacific Northwest.
 In the Northwest, it is kept in check by natural predators; in the east, where predators are few, this pest is causing major damage to hemlock forests.
 Researchers are working to identify the best time of year to release predator insects or biocontrols, that would limit the rapid spread and damage of the hemlock woolly adelgid.
-You can help with this effort by checking hemlock trees for hemlock woolly adelgid eggs and reporting your findings in Nature’s Notebook.

-Help scientists better understand when hemlock woolly adelgid insects are active and most susceptible to treatment by reporting when you see this pest in various life cycle stages.
 The Pheno Forecast map indicates when you will be most likely to see hemlock woolly adelgid eggs and active nymphs.
 GDDs are accumulated from a base temperature of 32oF.

 More information on map development and re-use policy.